6.4: Enzyme Inhibition

 Let us assume that I binds reversibly to ES with a dissociation constant Kii.
 The second "i" in the subscript "ii" indicates that the intercept of the 1/v vs 1/S Lineweaver-Burk plot changes while the slope stays constant.
 Kii is also named Kiu, where the subscript "u" stands for the uncompetitive inhibition constant.

 A look at the top mechanism shows that in the presence of I, as S increases to infinity, not all of E is converted to ES.
-That is, there is a finite amount of ESI, even at infinite S. Now remember that Vm = kcatE0 if and only if all E is in the form ES.
+There is a finite amount of ESI, even at an infinite S. Now remember that Vm = kcatE0 if and only if all E is in the form ES.
 Under these conditions, the apparent Vm, Vmapp is less than the real Vm without the inhibitor.
 In addition, the apparent Km, Kmapp, will change.
 We can use LaChatelier's principle to understand this.
 If I binds to ES alone, and not E, it will shift the equilibrium of E + S ↔ ES to the right, which would have the effect of decreasing the Kmapp (i.e. it would appear that the affinity of E and S has increased.).
 The double reciprocal plot (Lineweaver Burk plot) offers a great way to visualize the inhibition.
 In the presence of I, both Vm and Km decrease.
 Therefore, -1/Km, the x-intercept on the plot, will get more negative, and 1/Vm will get more positive.
 It turns out that they change to the same extent.
-Therefore the plots will consist of a series of parallel lines, which is the hallmark of uncompetitive inhibition, as shown in Figure \(\PageIndex{8}\).
+Therefore, the plots will consist of a series of parallel lines, which is the hallmark of uncompetitive inhibition, as shown in Figure \(\PageIndex{8}\).

 Here is an interactive graph showing v0 vs [S] for uncompetitive inhibition with Vm and Km both set to 100.
 Change the sliders for [I] and Kis and see the effect on the graph.